stepthom/text_mining_resources/README.md

 ## Blog Articles, Papers, Case Studies

 ### General <a id="general-articles"></a>
+- [NLP in healthcare](https://www.mckinsey.com/industries/healthcare-systems-and-services/our-insights/natural-language-processing-in-healthcare).
+How NLP can be used by healthcare payers and providers.
+- [AI Harvard Business Review](https://hbr.org/2018/07/ais-next-great-challenge-understanding-the-nuances-of-language).
+The impact of improvement in NLP on human interaction with machines.
 - [Why Accuracy in Natural Language Processing is Crucial to the Future of AI in Retail](https://www.mytotalretail.com/article/why-accuracy-in-natural-language-processing-is-crucial-to-the-future-of-ai-in-retail/)
 - [Natural Language Processing is Fun!
 How computers understand Human Language](https://medium.com/@ageitgey/natural-language-processing-is-fun-9a0bff37854e).
 2018.
 - [WEF Live Campaign - Twitter fed Global News Topics & Sentiment Tracker](https://365.weflive.com/#!/r/worldwide/t/all-topics) - Live Jan 2019